The Best Coffee Shops in London

 Omotesando Koffee: Fitzrovia

-Omotesando was established in Omotesando Hill in Tokyo.
+Omotesando was established on Omotesando Hill in Tokyo.
 It quickly snowballed into a global franchise, putting Japanese coffee on the world stage.
 Communal bar seating lines the London establishment with minimalist wooden interiors and soaring floor-to-ceiling windows.

 Layla: Notting Hill